 The COVID-19 pandemic prompted courts to close and modify operations in 2020.
 Fewer cases were disposed, and a greater proportion of cases show decline to prosecute and dismissal dispositions.
-Caution should be used when comparing case outcomes that occurred in 2020 with those from prior years.
+Caution should be used when comparing case outcomes that occurred in 2020 with other years.